 - People are losing access to their accounts while moving to another country.

 You have to take some of the comments with a grain of salt.
 Indeed a lot of people do not even read the fees before trading.
 Then they are surprised by a charge they did not know about.
 Do not make the same mistake!
-You need to do your research, always.
+You always need to do your research.

-I never had any issue with the customer service, it is pretty fast in Switzerland, both by email and by phone.
+I never had any issues with customer service.
+It is pretty fast in Switzerland, both by email and by phone.
 But I did not have to use it a lot.
 And I would not be surprised if it was not good in Europe.
-Companies that are growing very fast can often not keep up with customer service.
+Companies growing very fast can often not keep up with customer service.

 As for the bank transfers, I would have to agree on that one.
-It is quite slow.
-But since I do a transfer a month, I do not care about that.
+It is pretty slow.
+But since I do a transfer once a month, I do not care about that.

 And for research, I never needed any research since I do my research myself.
 And you do not need fundamentals for an ETF anyway.

 And finally, for people losing their accounts, this is due to regulations.
-They need to keep regulated to avoid troubles.
-They probably could handle it better indeed.
+They need to be regulated to avoid trouble.
+They probably could handle it better, indeed.
 But they have to do it.

-For me, it is still concerning to have 15% of Bad reviews.
-However, most of them are on customer service and some from people who do not do any research themselves.
+It still concerns me a little to have 21% of Bad reviews.
+However, most are on customer service, and some are from people who do not research.
 So, I do not think it is a blocker.
-But there are brokers with a better reputation than DEGIRO out there.
+Also, the average score is quite good!

 My experience with DEGIRO

-Overall, I am very satisfied with my usage of DEGIRO.
+Overall, I am satisfied with my usage of DEGIRO.
 It is very straightforward to use.
 When I started using this broker, I was a total beginner in investing.
-I feel like DEGIRO is a perfect broker for beginners.
+I feel like DEGIRO is a good broker for beginners.
 They are straightforward to use, and their fees are entirely acceptable.

-It is also way too complicated to change bank accounts.
-I understand the protection in only accepting one bank account.
+On the other hand, it is way too complicated to change bank accounts.
+I do not understand the limitation of only accepting one bank account.
 But changing bank accounts should be at least faster.
-When I changed bank accounts, I had to contact the support, make a transfer from my new account, and wait for them to acknowledge it.
+When I changed bank accounts, I had to contact support, transfer from my new account, and wait for them to acknowledge it.
 It took more than a week to change my bank account.
 It is too long.

-Finally, the last issue I have with DEGIRO is with their handling of United States Exchange Traded Funds.
-In early 2019, DEGIRO stopped offering access to ETFs from the U.S. The reason for that was that new regulations (FinIA/FinSA) that would only let Swiss investors invest in certain kind of funds.
+Finally, the last issue I have with DEGIRO is their handling of the United States Exchange Traded Funds.
+In early 2019, DEGIRO stopped offering access to ETFs from the United States.
+That was because some new regulations (FinIA/FinSA) would only let Swiss investors invest in certain funds.
+However, these regulations should not have applied to DEGIRO since it’s a foreign broker.
+So they actually applied unnecessary regulations on their Swiss customers.

-I have an entire article about why we are losing access to the best funds in the world.
-So, I am not going to go into detail here.
-However, when DEGIRO did that, they did it earlier than the law required.
+Indeed, in 2019, Swiss investors still had access to these funds.
 And my biggest issue is that they did it without any communication.
 One day, I could not purchase more of my ETFs.
-And I had to contact the support to understand why.
-It is terrible communication!
-They should have sent an email to every Swiss investor to let them know about that.
+And I had to contact support to understand why.
+They should have emailed every Swiss investor to let them know about that.

-We can also take a look at my experience with the different steps of the process: account creation, using the web application, and using the mobile application.
+We can also look at my experience with the different process steps: account creation, web application, and mobile application.

 Creating an account at DEGIRO is a straightforward process.

-You have to go to the website, click on Open An Account and they will guide you through the process.
+You have to go to the website, click on Open An Account, and they will guide you through the process.
 You will need to scan your ID to prove your residency.
 It is also when you will have to choose your account type.
-Choosing an account type is an important step since you cannot change it later.
+Selecting an account type is crucial since you cannot change it later.

-Once you have filled all the necessary information, you will have to transfer some money to your account.
-Your account will only be activated once the money is there.
+Once you have filled in all the necessary information, you must transfer some money to your account.
+DEGIRO will only activate your account once the money is there.
 You can use an instant deposit for free during the activation.
 Like this, you can create an account in a few minutes.

 Creating an account on DEGIRO is simple.
 I do not think it could be any simpler.
-There is only one thing that I dislike about this: you cannot change the account type.
+I dislike only one thing: you cannot change the account type.

 I like the fact that DEGIRO also has a web application.
 I am old-school and prefer web applications.

 The web application is straightforward to use.
 It is not the prettiest thing in the world, though.
 And several of the reports are simplistic.
-Overall, I think it would need some polishing, but it gets the jobs done.
+It would need some polishing, but it gets the jobs done.

 From the web application, you can do everything: